TheArturthur/CoppermindScraper/Cosmere/Marsh.md

   Meeting <<Marasi\|Marasi>>
 At some point he began to run low on his stores of Atium, and age began to catch up with him.
 He delivered a book to [[Wax\|Wax]] through [[Marasi\|Marasi]] that contained information about Hemalurgy, using emotional Allomancy to make her curious enough to follow him.
 Around this time, he had been investigating the Southern Continent of Scadrial.
+In 345 PC, Marsh approached  companions on behalf of Harmony to encourage the group to protect the .
+After they killed the , he asked them to hand over the Eternity Spike, though it is unknown if they did.
 In 348 PC, he, desperate to find atium to extend his life, began looking through [[Bilming\|Bilming]] to try and find stores due to the [[Set\|Set's]] attempts to recreate the metal.
 This desperation was not due to a desire to live, but rather penance for his role in the destruction of the world, and desire to keep living to help the world in an attempt to make up for it.
 At some point after [[Wayne\|Wayne's]] death and [[Autonomy\|Autonomy's]] retreat, he began an unknown treatment which began to improve his health.
 Two years after the Shard's retreat, Marsh met with Wax, Steris, and Marasi in the [[Field of Rebirth\|Field of Rebirth]], in order to deliver Wax a letter from Harmony, since Wax forbade mental communication.
 At some point, he had a meeting with [[Khriss\|Khriss]], where he explained Hemalurgy, Compounding, and Inquisitors.
 News of Marsh's nature started spreading to other worlds.
 Khriss believed it might be spreading via supernatural means, though also suggested it could be mere rumourmongering.
 At some point, tales of him have even reached Lumar, and become a part of their culture, with them imagining Death with nails in his eyes.